Thai Yoga Massage

-Thai Yoga massage aims to shift energy blockages in the body; this is achieved by working on Sen lines, and through gently stretching and rocking the body.
-The stretches involved and the opening and clearing of energy lines ('Sen') is said to impart the benefits of Yoga to the recipient.
+Thai Yoga massage aims to shift energy blockages in the body; this is achieved by working on energy lines ('Sen') with compression techniques, and through gently stretching and rocking the body, synchronising movements with the recipients breath.
+The stretches involved and the opening and clearing of Sen is said to impart the benefits of Yoga to the recipient.
 The treatment can help to improve circulation, realign the body, adjust posture, and relieve tensions both physical and emotional.
 Thai Yoga massage is suitable for most people, including those who are pregnant, and the elderly.

 What to expect?

 At the first appointment there will be a consultation conversation which may take 10 - 15 minutes.
 Treatment is carried out on a comfortable futon mat on the floor, usually fully dressed wearing loose-fitting or stretchy clothing.
 The massage involves a combination of rhythmic palming and thumbing along Sen energy lines, acupressure, assisted yoga stretches, gentle rocking, and breath-work.
 People often report feeling both relaxed and energised after a treatment, and that they feel more in touch with / aware of their body.

 What will it cost?